HOW DO WE KNOW GOD EXISTS?

 Because they weren’t spreading a myth.
 They were telling what they saw.
 Jesus didn’t just claim to reveal God, He claimed to be God.
 And history has never been the same.
 He is either who He said He was or He is the most unexplainable figure in all of time.

-You’ll find it in
+We find it in:

 the former addict who was enslaved to darkness, and now sings with joy and walks in freedom.